 It strikes me as the height of consumer insanity.

 Truncating my holiday family gathering to rush out at a ridiculous hour in the morning so I can join frenzied crowds of other insane people battling to spend money they don’t have on things they don’t need makes no sense to me.

 But hey, maybe I just don’t “get it”.

 I don’t believe that’s what the holidays are all about or what makes this a joyous season.

-Below is my brief take on trying to keep sane during the holidays and find some happiness in the process.
+Below is my brief take on trying to keep sane with an affordable holiday and find some happiness in the process.